jac377/first-repository/README.md

 ## Important things I have learned
 We use AWS cloud to create our server.
 Route 53 is used for creating DNS and attaching it to my IP address of my server.
 Remember that I need to create records so people can access my server with the DNS.
-Use * for any subdomain (appended before the root domain), so it can lead to the main server.
+Use * for any subdomain (appended before the root domain), so it can lead to the main server. <br>
 For the first time, today, 2/16/2023, I am trying to use two different computers to code.

 ## VI Commands